 Competitive Research For Your Clothing Design

 Now, take those designers who keep inspiring you and ask yourself two questions: how well are they doing and what can you do better than them?
-What are the competitors price points, trends and value propositions.
-Review your competitors success as a brand along side your potential sales and market potential.
+What are the competitors’ price points, trends and value propositions?
+Review your competitors’ success as a brand determine your sales and market potential.

-Now it’s time to come up with a collection plan.
+Now it’s time to come up with a collection.
 You want to approach your development team with a cohesively designed collection of possible outfits.
-While you don’t necessarily need good sketches of all the garments – a full-service development team can help you with this – you will need a detailed concept.
+While you don’t necessarily need good sketches of all the garments – a full-service development team can help you with this – you will need detailed concepts.

 Word of advice: “Always care for high quality and don’t compromise the sewing process.” -Meir Yamin, Founder of Donnatella Dresses

-This is the hard part and requires a deeper dive which we will be releasing soon – sign up here to receive it.
+This is the hard part.
 What’s your budget?
-Are you self-funding your collection, raising angel funds, or doing a crowdfunding campaign?
+Are you self-funding your collection, raising angel funds from friends and family, or doing a crowdfunding campaign?
 Put another way, how much are you willing to risk on a new venture?
 Once you have a number, you can start putting together a development, manufacturing, and marketing budget.